-The estimates of mineral reserves and resources on the Oyu Tolgoi Project identified below are contained in the Oyu Tolgoi Technical Report and were classified using logic consistent with the CIM Standards.
+The estimates of mineral reserves and resources on the Oyu Tolgoi Project identified below are contained in IDP10 and were classified using logic consistent with the CIM Standards.
 The current estimates of mineral resources for the Oyu Tolgoi Project were independently reviewed by John Vann and Scott Jackson of Quantitative Geoscience, each of whom is a qualified person for the purposes of NI 43-101.
-The estimate of mineral reserves on the Southern Oyu Deposits was prepared by Bernard Peters of AMEC Minproc, who is also a qualified person under NI 43-101.
+The estimate of mineral reserves on the Southern Oyu Deposits was prepared by Bernard Peters of AMEC Minproc, who is a qualified person under NI 43-101.
+The estimate of mineral reserves on Hugo North was prepared by George R. Stephan of Stantec Consulting International LLC, who is a qualified person under NI 43-101.